-In pursuance of the regulations of SEBI, Rules, Bye- laws and Regulations of NCCL, NCCL has defined norms and procedures for acceptance of liquid assets, applicable haircuts, and concentration limits applicable to Clearing Members (CMs) and their clients.
+In pursuance of the regulations of SEBI, Bye- laws, Rules and Regulations of NCCL, NCCL has defined norms and procedures for acceptance of liquid assets, applicable haircuts and concentration limits applicable to Clearing Members (CMs) and their clients.

-These liquid assets are classified as Cash equivalent and Other Liquid Assets.
-Cash equivalent shall mean Cash, Bank Fixed Deposits (FDs), Bank Guarantees (BGs), Central Government Securities and Units of liquid mutual funds or government securities mutual funds (by whatever name called which invest in government securities).
-Other Liquid Assets shall mean all other form of collateral deposits like approved securities (equity shares), approved mutual fund units, Electronic Negotiable Warehouse Receipt(s) (ENWR) of approved commodities issued by designated warehouse/ vault and any other form of collateral as may be prescribed from time to time.
+These liquid assets are classified as Cash equivalents and Other Liquid Assets.
+Cash equivalent shall mean Cash, Bank Fixed Deposits (FDs), Bank Guarantees (BGs), Securities of the Central Government (T-bills and GSecs), Units of growth plans of overnight mutual fund schemes and Units of overnight mutual fund schemes (other than growth plans), liquid mutual fund schemes or government securities mutual fund schemes (by whatever name called which invest in government securities).
+Other Liquid Assets shall mean all other form of collateral deposits like approved securities (equity shares), Units of mutual fund schemes other than those listed under cash equivalents. , Electronic Negotiable Warehouse Receipt(s) (ENWR) of approved commodities issued by designated warehouse/ vault and any other form of collateral as may be prescribed from time to time.

 Cash equivalents shall be at least 50% of liquid assets.
-This would imply that Other Liquid assets in excess of the total Cash Equivalents would not be regarded as part of Member's liquid assets as well as total liquid assets.
+This would imply that Other Liquid assets in excess of the total Cash Equivalents would not be regarded as part of member's liquid assets as well as total liquid assets.

-CMs are required to maintain at least 50% of the total collateral in the form of cash or cash equivalents.
-At individual client level, a client may have allocation of cash equivalent, less than the value of non-cash collateral provided by him.
+CMs are required to maintain at least 50% of the total collateral in the form of cash equivalents.
+At individual client level, a client may have allocation of cash equivalent less than the value of non-cash collateral provided by him.
 In other words, the minimum 50% cash equivalent collateral requirement may not be applied at the client level.
 For the purpose of monitoring of at least 50% cash-equivalent collateral at the level of CM, the excess cash-equivalent collateral of a client shall not be considered for other client or for proprietary account of TM/CM.
-However, the excess cash-equivalent collateral of proprietary account of TM/CM can be considered for clients trading/clearing through them, for the purpose of monitoring minimum 50% cash-equivalent requirement.
+However, the excess cash-equivalent collateral of proprietary account of TM/CM can be considered for clients tradingclearing through them., for the purpose of monitoring minimum 50% cash-equivalent requirement.

-The types of liquid assets acceptable by NCCL with the applicable haircuts and concentration limits are listed below
+The types of liquid assets acceptable by NCCL with the applicable haircuts and concentration limits are listed below: